microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-ediscoverycustodian-applyhold.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Start the process of applying hold on [eDiscovery custodians](../resources/security-ediscoverycustodian.md).
-After the operation is created, you can get the status by retrieving the [ediscoveryCustodian](../resources/security-ediscoverycustodian.md) using [Get ediscoveryCustodian](security-ediscoverycustodian-get.md).
+After the operation is created, you can use [Get ediscoveryCustodian](security-ediscoverycustodian-get.md) to retrieve the hold status of an [ediscoveryCustodian](../resources/security-ediscoverycustodian.md).

 [!INCLUDE [national-cloud-support](../../includes/global-us.md)]